williams-jacquelinec/project7/README.md

 * Use the 'read_fasta_file' function to read in all the negative examples from all 1kb upstream in yeast.
 * Implement a sampling scheme in the 'sample_seq' function in the preprocess.py file
 * Explain in your jupyter notebook why chose the sampling scheme that you did.
-* Generate a training a validation set for training your classifier.
+* Generate a training and a validation set for training your classifier.
 * One hot encode your training and validation sets using your implementation of the 'one_hot_encode_seqs' function in the preprocess.py file
 * Train your neural network!
 * Explain your choice of loss function in the jupyter notebook